mozilla-extensions/regrets-reporter/readme.md

 ## Building the extension

-1. Make sure you have `yarn^1.22` and `node.js^16` installed.
+1. Make sure you have `corepack` and `node.js^16` installed.
+2. Run `corepack enable` to recognise yarn in this repository.
-1. Run `yarn --frozen-lockfile` to install package dependencies.
+3. Run `yarn` to install package dependencies.
-2. Run `yarn build` to build the extension from source.
+4. Run `yarn build` to build the extension from source.
-3. Bundled & minified source code can now be found `distribution` directory.
+5. Bundled & minified source code can now be found `distribution` directory.

 ## Releases